 Try asking yourself “would I hire me?”
 This is a good idea and way to address the circumstances you are in and evaluate whether you are employable amongst hundreds of other applicants going for the same role!
-If your answer is no, think about what you can change in order for the hiring managers answer to be yes!
+If your answer is no, think about what you can change in order for the hiring manager's answer to be yes!

 #3 – Gain a little perspective

 Job rejections are normal.
 They happen to almost all job seekers and being rejected just means that you are one step closer to getting the job that is right for you.
-You shouldn’t be concerned about the rejections and not being the perfect fit, it happen.
+You shouldn’t be concerned about the rejections and not being the perfect fit, it happens.
 In fact, on average, you apply for 12 jobs even before being accepted for an interview!
 So don’t sweat it!

 #4 – Change up your job searching strategy

 Have you hit a brick wall in your job search?
 Do you want to change up your technique?
 Here are the kinds of things you could change in order to improve:

 · Widening your commuting area